 The town can be visited on a day trip, but if you have the time stay a night or two and enjoy some performances in the Plazoleta de Zocalos.

-Or simply hang out in the main square and to watch the activities and constantly changing colored of lights on the nearby cathedral.
+Or simply hang out in the main square and to watch the activities and constantly changing the color of lights on the nearby cathedral.
 The bus ride to and from town has excellent views as well.